 |Routers||DD-WRT, Tomato, ASUS-WRT, and more.|

 So, EarthVPN is compatible with plenty of currently popular platforms and devices.
 However, it’s important to be said that you’ll find native apps made by this VPN only on Windows and macOS.
-There are no officials apps for Android and iOS, which means that you’ll need to configure EarthVPN manually.
+There are no official apps for Android and iOS, which means that you’ll need to configure EarthVPN manually.

 Let’s not forget that you can install and use this VPN on a wide range of routers.
 This is perhaps the easiest way to secure your entire household, at once.
 And installing the VPN on your router counts as a single device in your subscriptions, so you have two additional slots for your mobile devices.